FriendsOfShopware/FroshPluginUploader/README.md

 ## plugin:update

-Will update some informations about the plugin like description, images (later)
+Will update some informations about the plugin like description and images

 Valid arguments are: